do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-12-13-pagerank-formula-link-equity-distribution.md

 	</ol>
 <p>That isn’t just about ethics: in either case, it’s unlikely that the search engine will applaud the site owner for the missing link.</p>
 <p class="txt-center"><img loading="lazy" src="/images/posts/webpages-and-links.jpg" alt="Google PageRank and rel=sponsored, nofollow, ugc" width="710" height="450"></p>
-<p>So far, we mostly have been talking about outgoing and backward links (commonly spelled as &ldquo;backlinks&rdquo;).
+<p>So far, we’ve mostly been talking about outgoing and backward links (commonly spelled as &ldquo;backlinks&rdquo;).
 But internal links are also essential: they can radically redistribute the link equity.
 Some crawlers calculate the Internal PageRank for all the pages of a given site.
 As examples, let’s highlight <a href="https://www.oncrawl.com/solutions/seo-challenges/internal-linking/">OnCrawl</a> (cloud-based) and <a href="https://netpeaksoftware.com/spider#features">Netpeak Spider</a> (desktop).
-In fact, the internal linking strategy is the basis of website optimization, but talking about that requires more space than we can take.</p>
+In fact, the internal linking strategy is the basis of website optimization, but talking about that requires more space than we have.</p>
 </div>
 <div><h2 id="3">Nofollow usage: cut off the extremes.
 How not to waste link equity</h2>
-	<p>Using nofollow indiscriminately, you can force search bots to misunderstand your site structure and eliminate the benefits of outgoing links.
-Thus we, website owners, should use link hints consciously.</p>
+	<p>Using nofollow indiscriminately, you can make search engines misinterpret your website’s architecture and nullify the benefits of outgoing links.
+Thus, website owners should use link hints consciously.</p>
-<p><strong>It makes sense to set rel="nofollow"</strong> for the hyperlinks below.</p>
+<p><strong>It makes sense to set rel="nofollow"</strong> for the hyperlinks like below.</p>
 	<ul class="featured plus">
-	  <li>Internal links to non-indexable pages (search, sorting, etc.).
-That can save the link juice, efforts of search bots, and your crawl budget.</li>
+	  <li>Internal links to non-indexable pages (search, sorting, etc.): that can save link juice, the efforts of search bots, and your crawl budget.</li>
 	  <li>External links for which you wouldn’t like to vouch (e.g., the link posted by the user).</li>
+	  <li>Links from widgets, counters, and other side elements if you have an opportunity to edit the code.</li>
 	  <li>Social sharing links.</li>
-	  <li>Links from widgets, counters, and other alien elements if you have an opportunity to edit the code.</li>
-	  <li>Any noticeable link pointing to the archive or other source that doesn’t care about rankings and isn’t recognized as authoritative.
+	  <li>Any noticeable link pointing to the archive or another source that doesn’t care about rankings and isn’t recognized as authoritative.
 An alternative to nofollow is rendering that source with a linked footnote.</li>
 </ul>
-<p> <b>NB!</b> No value of <em>rel</em> can protect the page to which a link points from crawling, and no attribute at all gives reliable protection against indexing.
-You can disallow unwanted internal URLs in robots.txt, but it is better to <a href="https://support.google.com/webmasters/answer/93710?hl=en">prevent indexing</a> properly.</p>
+<p> <b>NB!</b> No value of <em>rel</em> can protect the page to which the link points from crawling and indexing.
+You can disallow unwanted internal URLs in robots.txt, but it is better to <a href="https://support.google.com/webmasters/answer/93710?hl=en">prevent their indexing</a> properly.</p>
 <p>If on some dead-end page most links point to pages that search robots should not see, it’s preferable to use the tag &lt;<b>meta</b>&nbsp;name="<b>robots</b>" content="nofollow"&#8239;/&gt;.
 It should be placed in the &lt;head&gt; of the HTML document so that bots do not follow the links.
 Unlike the nofollow attribute, this meta tag is a strict directive.</p>
 <p><strong>When not to use rel="nofollow"</strong>:</p>
 <ul class="featured minus">
-	<li>For all external links indiscriminately: each case is worth to be examined.</li>
+	<li>For all external links indiscriminately, each case is worth examining.</li>
 	<li>When referring to the source of information or the profile of the person you are quoting.</li>
 	<li>For PageRank sculpting, which means the artificial redistribution of the Internal PageRank.</li>
 </ul>